colinxy/cs32-proj2-test/README.md

 `./run_test.sh`

-If the test output ends with following lines,
+If the test output ends with the following line,

 ```
-Passed all tests
-Passed all tests

 ****** All Test Passed ******
 ```